agatharast/Python-Indonesian-Mutual-Fund-Start-up-Campaign/README.md

 # Python
 # Indonesian Mutual Fund Start-up Campaign

-Dissect thematic campaign based on user preference using cluster analysis and utilize prediction analysis in campaign effectiveness

 ### Background:
 An Indonesian Investment Startup focusing in Mutual Fund want to dissect **__thematic campaign based on user preference__** to develop marketing strategies.
 Also finding __**which campaign is the most profitable**__ since the marketing team have limited budget.